zhnuksyh/resume-builder/README.md

 ## ✨ Features

-- **🤖 AI-Powered Suggestions**: Get intelligent recommendations for content, formatting, and keywords tailored to your industry using Groq AI
+- **🤖 AI-Powered Suggestions**: Get intelligent recommendations for content, formatting, and keywords tailored to your industry using Google Gemini AI
 - **👁️ Live Preview**: See your resume come to life in real-time as you make changes with instant visual feedback
 - **📄 Professional Export**: Download high-quality PDFs ready for job applications and ATS systems using Puppeteer
 - **🎨 Multiple Templates**: Choose from various professional resume templates